Vijaykumar23112000/CRUD-MySQL/README.md

 # CRUD-Operations on MySQL Database

-* a custom login page using Sprin security

 ## Introduction

 This project is a backend application built using Spring Boot.
 It implements CRUD (Create, Read, Update, Delete) operations for managing data.
 The application is designed to serve as a RESTful API to interact with a database.